Skip to main content

 • Ensuring AI systems are robust and not leaking any sensitive data.

-Traditional software doesn't cater to the scale or specificity of LLM response.
+Traditional software doesn't cater to the scale or specificity of AI model responses.
 As a result, exposing security risks can be time-consuming.
-Security teams are better empowered with appropriate AI security tooling.
+Security teams are much better empowered with specialized AI security tooling.

 In tandem with blue teaming goals